uadmin/uadmin-docs/dapi.rst

 """"""""""""""
 `Back to Top (Model Methods)`_

 APILogRead controls the data API's logging for read commands.
+The purpose of this model function is to enable read access given an assigned model that will be recorded to the logs.
+By default, APILogRead returns **false**.

 Structure: